microsoft/WhatTheHack/047-TrafficControlWithDapr/README.md

 <img src="images/sequence-dapr.png" alt="Sequence diagram with Dapr" style="zoom:67%;" />

-> [!NOTE]
-> It's helpful to refer back to the preceding sequence diagram as you progress through the workshop challenges.
+*It's helpful to refer back to the preceding sequence diagram as you progress through the challenges.*

 ### Prevent port collisions